GovTechSG/seed-documentation/seed-onboarding-instructions-windows.md

 ?> The above page will be displayed only for public officers.

-4. Now GCC2 Tanium Windows gets installed on your device and Microsoft Intune Management Extension sends you a desktop notification about it.
+GCC2 Tanium and Cloudflare WARP clients will be installed on your device.
+Microsoft Intune Management Extension sends you a desktop notification about once the installation is complete.
 <!--3.
 Within a few minutes, you should receive some desktop notifications from **Microsoft Intune Management Extension** telling you that certain software has been installed onto your device.-->

 <kbd>![settings](images/onboarding-instructions-for-windows/settings.png ':size=600')</kbd>